cmcoffee/go-snuglib/options/README.md

 func (O *Options) Func(desc string, value func() bool)
 ```
 Func defined a function within the option menu, the function should return a
-bool variable telling the Options menu if a change has occured.
+bool variable telling the Options menu if a change has occurred.

 #### func (*Options) Int